Ivory Coast Tours - Escorted Tours in Côte d'Ivoire

 Is it Côte d'Ivoire or Ivory Coast?

 The official name of the country is Côte d'Ivoire, which is French for "Ivory Coast."
 However, the English translation, "Ivory Coast," is still commonly used.
-In 1986, the Ivorian government requested that the world refer to the country by its French name in all languages, in order to promote national unity and pride.
-The government also argued that the name "Ivory Coast" was inaccurate and misleading, as the country has not produced ivory in significant quantities for many years.
+In 1986, the Ivorian government asked the world to use its French name in all languages.
+This was to promote national unity and pride.
+The government argued that "Ivory Coast" is misleading.
+The country has not produced ivory in significant quantities for many years.

 Ivory Coast trips

-Despite the Ivorian government's request, the English translation of the country's name is still widely used, especially in the media.
+The media still widely use the English name for Ivory Coast, despite the government's request.
 This is likely due to the fact that the English language is more widely spoken than French, and that many people are simply not aware of the change in name.

 However, it is becoming increasingly common for people to use the French name, Côte d'Ivoire, when referring to the country.
 This is especially true among people who are familiar with the country or who have visited there.
 As the Ivorian government continues to promote the use of the French name, it is likely that this will become the more common usage in English in the future.